Prisoners Defenders

 Background

 Prisoners Defenders, a Spain-based NGO focused specifically on Cuban political prisoners, has established itself as a primary data source for the international community seeking to verify the Cuban government's amnesty claims in 2026.
-The organisation tracks individual cases, monitors prison conditions, and publishes detailed prisoner lists used by Human Rights Watch, Amnesty International, and Western governments.
+At end-March 2026 the organisation recorded 1,250 political prisoners, the highest figure in its history — up from 1,214 the prior month — even as Cuba announced pardon waves publicly framed as acts of indulgence.

 Founded by Cuban dissidents in exile, Prisoners Defenders compiles its data through a network of on-island contacts and family members of detained individuals.
 Its core output is a regularly updated list of political prisoners, which it cross-references against government release announcements.
-This case-by-case methodology enabled the organisation to identify that the March 2026 amnesty excluded individuals jailed for political offences.
+This case-by-case methodology enabled the organisation to confirm, alongside OCDH and Amnesty International, that neither the March 2026 (51 prisoners) nor April 2026 (2,010 prisoners) amnesty waves included any individuals jailed for political offences.

 The NGO's work gains particular relevance because the US and EU have made prisoner releases a stated condition for any sanctions adjustments.
-When Prisoners Defenders and OCDH both confirm that political prisoners remain detained, that finding directly informs OFAC decision-making and congressional pressure from Florida Republicans.
+When Prisoners Defenders and OCDH both confirm that political prisoners remain detained — and that the count is growing — that finding directly informs OFAC decision-making, congressional pressure from Florida Republicans, and EU conditions attached to the Political Dialogue and Cooperation Agreement.
+Its register is also applicable in any future context where Cuba's political-prisoner record is scrutinised by international bodies.